National Transmission System: Feeder pipelines – England

 Gas from the West Sole field was first dispatched from the Easington terminal on the Yorkshire coast in July 1967, via Feeder No. 1 across the Humber to the East Midland Gas Board's gasworks at Killingholme.
 It was used to enrich low calorific value manufactured gas.
 Feeder No. 1 was extended to Totley near Sheffield where it connected to the 18-inch methane pipeline.
 UK natural gas first entered the NTS in July 1968.

 Feeder lines from the North Sea gas terminals to the spine of the NTS were laid and brought into use as the shore terminals were constructed.

 The No. 6 feeder runs via Pickering which received gas from a treatment plant for the onshore Lockton gas field.

 Feeder pipelines – Scotland

 North Sea gas first reached Scotland in Spring 1970 at Coldstream via an extension of the Leeds-Newcastle pipeline.
-This pipeline was then extended to Glenmavis near Coatbridge Lanarkshire (Feeder No. 12) where a natural gas liquification plant was constructed.
+This pipeline was then extended to Glenmavis near Coatbridge Lanarkshire (Feeder No. 12) where a natural gas liquefication plant was constructed.